 Overcoming Detrimental Shyness

-Introverts are estimated to comprise around half of the population of the United States.
-That means that every other person in a classroom at California College San Diego are likely to have introverted personalities or characteristics while the other half will lean more towards the extroverted personality.
+Most of us are aware of the two major personality types: extroverts and introverts.
+Each have unique ways for interacting with the world around them.
+And the population of the world seems to be split, with introverts making up about 50 percent of the population.
+In theory, that means that every other person in a classroom at California College San Diego is likely to have introverted personalities or characteristics while the other half will lean more towards an extroverted personality.

 One can see that simply being an introvert is not a detrimental problem, as some professionals of decades past have implied, but rather that more withdrawn or introspective people are more common in society than previously thought.
 The real detriment to some individuals, and to some students at California College San Diego, is the unrelated characteristic of being shy.